What do garden gnomes and swimming pools have in common?

 So what are your charms and quirks that have added unexpected value to your business or work you do?
 How have these things helped shape the view of how you see the world?
 Are they as silly as mine?

 For more on my musings about swimming pools + French bureaucracy, check out my Underwater newsletter.
 You can sign up for my main newsletter here, or follow me on social media @pretavoyager.
+Find more about how to work with me—I take on quite the range of projects if you haven’t noticed!

 Photo by Ashley Ludaescher.
 Shot on film.